-At 31 December 2021, the fair value recognition of those participations and the shares held amounted to 2.408.975 k EUR with recognition through other comprehensive income for 342.131 k EUR and 7.514 k EUR through finance income.
+At 31 December 2022, the fair value recognition of those participations and the shares held in Elia amounted to 2.784.135 k EUR with recognition through other comprehensive income for 368.565 k EUR and 6.594 k EUR through finance income.

-At 31 December 2020, the fair value of these participations and the shares held amounted to 2.059.330 k EUR with recognition through other comprehensive income for 268.018 k EUR and 7.354 k EUR through financial income.
+At 31 December 2021, the fair value of these participations and the shares held amounted to 2.408.975 k EUR with recognition through other comprehensive income for 342.131 k EUR and 7.514 k EUR through financial income.

 The MEAs Fluvius Antwerpen, Fluvius Limburg, Gaselwest, Imewo, Fluvius West, Intergem, Iverlek and PBE together own 48,03% of the share capital of Publi-T, the reference shareholder in the Belgian electricity transmission system operator Elia.

-In June 2019, Elia carried out a capital increase for a total amount of €435 million.
-Publi-T subscribed to this capital increase for EUR 195,11 million; Publi-T's Board of Directors financed this operation mainly through a capital increase of EUR 165 million.
-At that time, it was financed via a bridging bank loan.
+In June 2022, Elia carried out a capital increase for a total amount of 590,11 million EUR.
+Publi-T subscribed to this capital increase for 264,51 million EUR.
+Financing was provided temporarily through loans from two shareholders, with a bridging loan from the bank and using it own available funds.
+Further structural financing is being worked on.